flatironinstitute/sciware/10_EnvShell/main.md

   - stdin is a stream of information you send to a process
   - stdout is usually the expected output of a process
   - stderr is either related to something going wrong or sort of control/status information depending on the process
-  - walk through 2>&1
+  - what does this mean?
+2>&1
     - this redirects standard error to standard output
-- process redirection vs a pipe and why it’s awesome
 - |
   - take the stdout from one process and send it to the stdin of another. very useful
+- process redirection vs a pipe and why it’s awesome
+  - output from a file is put into a hidden file and then is read like a generic file
+  - multiple processes can write to the hidden file
+  - the program that wants to read the data only needs to be able to open a file

 #### Command and Process Substitution